eficode-academy/istio-katas/00-setup-introduction.md

 integrates with Jaeger for distributed tracing.

 One of it's most powerful features are it's graphs.
-They provide a powerful way to visualize the topology oy your service mesh.
+They provide a powerful way to visualize the topology of your service mesh.

 It provides four main graph renderings of the mesh telemetry.